AndreaVecchi/cloudesire.github.io/en/000-zip-package.md

   * CLOUDESIRE_DB_USER: username to connect to the database;
   * CLOUDESIRE_DB_PASS: password to connect to the database;
   * CLOUDESIRE_DB_NAME: name of the available database;
-  * CLOUDESIRE_DB_HOST: currently map to the database, running on localhost.
+  * CLOUDESIRE_DB_HOST: currently map to the host database, running on localhost.

 In the case that the application runs on MongoDB, only CLOUDESIRE_DB_NAME will be needed, and authentication will be turned off as per default configuration.